Selecting Shoes and Socks: Advice for mature travellers

 5. Comfort is key

 So the coveted day-glo pink may win you prizes with the granddaughter, but how do they actually feel?
-To assist with the feel process, make sure you are wearing your selected pair of walking or hiking socks when you visit the store, or try on your online purchase right away after you receive it.
+To assist with the feeling, make sure you are wearing your selected pair of walking or hiking socks when you visit the store, or try on your online purchase right away at home after you receive the delivery.

 The comfort, as you will read, is almost instantaneous.
 The old advice that you need to break shoes in with several kilometres of walking is no longer applicable.
-Today’s purchase will be ready for kilometres pretty much out of the box.
-Blisters and chafing are more likely to be the effect of incorrect sock choice than breaking shoes in.
-So before you join your program do spend some time wearing the shoes to adjust to any chafing points before the tour starts and place band aids over those points where rubbing occurs.
+Today’s walking shoes for seniors, whether a pre-approach shoe, lightweight walking shoes or a running shoe when purchased, will be ready for kilometres pretty much out of the box.
+A blister and chafing are more likely to be the effect of incorrect sock choice than breaking shoes in.
+So before you join your small group program, do spend some time wearing the shoes to adjust to any chafing points before the tour starts and place band aids over those points where rubbing occurs.

 6. Do you need hiking boots?

 Today, footwear choices are more eclectic as designers and suppliers continue to segment the market to meet the needs of the instant walker.
-Choice is extensive from boots and low-top hiking shoes to trail runners, along with the movement away from leather to synthetics that match leather for performance but are lighter and more breathable.
-Development in support and foot protection for the walker round out the major changes in hiking and walking shoes for all demographics.
+Choice is extensive from boots and low-top hiking shoes to trail runners, so that the lightweight walking shoes are an option as is the solid walking shoe and walking sneaker.
+This trend is along with the movement away from leather upper to synthetics that match leather for performance but are lighter and more breathable often with a goretex mesh upper.
+Development in ankle support and foot protection with a solid toe box for the walker round out the major changes in the supportive shoe in hiking and walking for all demographics.

-The general advice to mature and senior travellers looking to change or replace their footwear is look to purchase hiking boots if you need ankle support and the terrain is dicey.
-Consider hiking or walking shoes if you like a reasonably stiff shoe and stability underfoot but keep your ankles free and you feet feeling light.
-Trail running shoes are for the athlete seeking to cover distances each day and are not considered as an option for Odyssey Traveller’s market.
+The general advice to mature and senior travellers looking to change or replace their footwear is going to purchase hiking boots if you need ankle support and the terrain could be a challenge.
+This is not the single track goat path, but rather the hogging and gravel path that becomes slippery when wet, so a man or woman’s walking shoe with a good rubber sole is a wise choice.
+Consider hiking or walking shoes if you like a reasonably stiff shoe with stability underfoot but keep your ankles free and your feet light.
+A trail running shoe is for the athlete seeking to cover distances each day, thus not considered as an option for Odyssey Traveller’s market.

 7. Waterproofing: yes or no?

-The ideal hiking or walking shoe will include breathable gortex.
-This is a system that pushes hot air and moisture from the inside of the shoe to the external environment through permeable parts of the shoe in relevant areas to keep the foot cool.
+The ideal hiking or walking shoe will include a breathable gortex as a leather upper or a mesh upper.
+Gortex is a system that pushes hot air and moisture from the inside of the shoe to the external environment through permeable parts of the shoe in relevant areas to keep the foot cool.
 However, given that Odyssey Traveller tours tends to walk in fair weather, the benefit of non-waterproof shoes with advanced breathability provides comfort on days in the low to mid-20’s Celsius and can still cope with a heavy shower.
 A waterproofed hiking or walking shoe will add cost to your budget.

 8. Ankle support and stability in the older walker

-A pair of lightweight shoes that will also allow you to explore historic towns and cities are a great idea, but you will loose lateral stability on uneven surfaces.
-This can be traded off with some walking poles, or if you have weak ankles and know the terrain will be rocky and uneven, buy a pair of hiking and walking boots.
+A pair of lightweight walking shoes are a great idea that will also allow you to explore historic towns and cities, but you will loose lateral stability on uneven surfaces.
+This can be traded off with some walking poles.
+Or if you have weak ankles and know the terrain will be rocky and uneven, buy a supportive shoe with ankle support such a pair of hiking/ walking boots.